Fleishman-Lab/LAffAb_public/README.md

 A PSSM should be made for the light and heavy chains separately following the approach described here:
 ([Link to paper](https://www.cell.com/molecular-cell/fulltext/S1097-2765(18)30266-1)).
-An example combined PSSM including the light, heavy, and antigen chains can be found in examples/example_pssm/ The ezample includes the antigen chain, which is only there as a placeholder.
+An example combined PSSM including the light, heavy, and antigen chains can be found in examples/example_pssm/ The example includes the antigen chain, which is only there as a placeholder.

 ### Step 3: Selecting allowed CDR point mutations
 Example xmls for running the alanine scan and hydrogen-bond scan can be found at xmls/alascan.xml and xmls/alascan_Hbond.xml, respectively.
 Files summarizing the results from the alanine and hydrogen-bond scan on the example pdb can be found at examples/example_alascan/.
 Each position should take about one minute to run on one CPU.